Wildfires, evacuations across California’s Los Angeles: What we know

 — James Woods (@RealJamesWoods) January 8, 2025

-Are Santa Ana winds causing the California wildfire?
+How do Santa Ana winds contribute to California’s wildfire?

 Officials have not confirmed the cause of these fires.
 However, winter-time wildfires are not unusual in California because of the region’s “Santa Ana” winds, which dry out vegetation and make them more susceptible to fire.